bwsw/cloudstack-ui/README.md

 #### Login view

 Just a simple login screen.
 Nothing really new.
 But it has a nice preloader which can be used to brand it for specific company.
-By default it shows Apache Cloudstack banner.
+By default it shows Apache CloudStack banner.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/loginView.png" target="_blank">![Login screen](./screens/loginView_mini.png)</a>